 What and where is The Cloisters?

 The Cloisters is a beautiful new building which complements our ancient and much-loved church, St Mary’s, Stansted.
 It provides additional facilities: a church cafe, a venue for group meetings, an overflow facility for larger events, refreshments and toilets.
-It was completed in 2015, however we still have to pay off the outstanding loan, so please keep on cycling!
+It was completed in 2015, and we paid off the outstanding loan in May 2017.

 I haven’t ridden my bike for years, will the Ride be suitable for me?

 Yes, however you would be advised to choose either the Cruise (13 miles) or the Classic (23 miles).
 The Challenge does require a certain level of training and fitness.
 The Cruise and Classic are on quiet lanes.
 Practice a little first, and you will enjoy the ride.
 It is your responsibility to make sure that you are medically fit enough to take part in the Ride.
 If you have a medical condition that may be affected by exercise (particularly a heart condition) or if you are in any doubt about your health, you must get clearance from your doctor before participating.

 My Mum says that when sitting on the saddle of my mountain bike I should be able to touch the ground with both feet.
 It feels silly riding like this, could she be wrong?

 If you do this, you will not be using the thigh muscles properly, and you will also be straining your knees by sitting too low.
 Your saddle should be level and high enough so that your leg is not quite straight at the bottom of the pedal stroke with the ball of the foot on the pedal.
 When you need to stop, slide forward off the saddle, then put both feet on the ground.
 To do this safely, avoid wearing a long coat or anorak that might prevent you sliding forward, trapping you on the saddle.
 In the right position you will go further or faster with less effort.